-30% of couples infertility is due to female factors, 30% is due to male factors, 20% are due to a combination of male and female factors, and 20% are undetermined.
+30% of couples infertility is due to female factors, 30 to 40% are due to male factors, 20% are due to a combination of male and female factors, and the remaining are undetermined, also known as Functional Infertility.
+In order for fertilization to take place, both the male and female factors need to be considered.
 The most common causes of infertility in women fall into the following three categories: Ovulatory disorders where ovulation is erratic or there is no ovulation, Tubal disorders where there are blocked or infected Fallopian tubes, and Uterine issues such as fibroids, polyps or adhesions.
-The most common causes of male infertility are low numbers of sperm, decreased or ineffective motility of sperm, high numbers of improperly shaped sperms, and lack of sperm in the ejaculate.
+The most common causes of male infertility are low numbers of sperm, decreased or ineffective motility of sperm, high numbers of improperly shaped sperms, and complete lack of sperm in the ejaculate.

 Acupuncture and Traditional Chinese Medicine (TCM) reduce the time it takes to become pregnant, in addition to optimizing your fertility health for a healthy pregnancy.
 This is done by correcting imbalances in the energy “meridians” that connect throughout your body, to improve the “Qi” and blood flow to the reproductive organs, balancing pregnancy hormones and optimizing the uterine environment for implantation.